adamprocter/games_design/2015_16/Level 4/Project_1_0.md

 1. Mollys Den
 2. Winnall Moors
 3. Skate Park
-4. The Hospital of St Cross
-5. Indoor Market
-6. Peninsula Barracks
+4. Peninsula Barracks
-7. Molly’s Den
-8. Arboretum Gardens
+5. Hyde Abbey Gardens
-9. Cathedral Crypt
+6. Cathedral Crypt
-10. D&G Hardware Store
+7. D&G Hardware Store

 #### TUESDAY
 All teams will be given a starter kit containing; cardboard, tape, pens, adhesive and found objects, but you should add to this from things that you find yourself.
 Use these to create the outcome of this project in the forms of a portable 3D structure.
 Each member of your team should contribute to the construction of your structure.